Resource Guide for the Colorado Taxpayer

 When beginning your search for a lawyer, it is relatively easy to start from the comfort of your own home.
 Internet sites like www.coloradosupremecourt.us allow potential clients to vet attorneys.
 Here you can make sure they are properly licensed to practice law and see if any disciplinary records are present, for say, failing to meet any professional obligations.
 Sites like http://www.superlawyers.com/ and https://www.avvo.com/ are useful to see client reviews and find local lawyers who are nominated by their professional peers.

 While peer reviews can give insight into how an attorney’s acolytes view them professionally, these are opinion-based reviews and are sometimes done to curry favor between lawyers.
 That does not mean you should write-off peer reviews, but a good researcher should weigh these reviews against more objective forms information – such as the information located in an attorney’s bios.
-Look for the presence of professional awards, publications, speaking engagements, bar admissions, community outreach and client reviews, can provide pertinent information on a lawyer’s credibility and their thought leadership within their field.
+Look for the attorney’s professional awards, publications, public speaking engagements, bar admissions, community outreach and client reviews.
+All of this can provide pertinent information on a lawyer’s credibility and their thought leadership within their field.

 Once you’ve found a few potential lawyers, go ahead and book a few consults.
 Think of your first meeting as an interview, remember, you’re hiring them.
 Here are some important things to look for during the initial meeting: